jqwik-team/jqwik-samples/jqwik-starter-gradle-android/README.md

 You also have to set up your local Android SDK and configure it in a `local.properties` file.

-You probably want to add the database name (default is `jqwik-database`) to your `.gitignore` file.
+You probably want to add the database name (default is `.jqwik-database`) to your `.gitignore` file.